miraland-labs/miraland/tokens/README.md

 ## Distribute SPL tokens

-Distributing SPL Tokens works very similarly to distributing MLN, but requires the `--owner` parameter to sign transactions.
-Each recipient account must be an system account that will own an Associated Token Account for the SPL Token mint.
+Distributing Solarti Tokens works very similarly to distributing MLN, but requires the `--owner` parameter to sign transactions.
+Each recipient account must be an system account that will own an Associated Token Account for the Solarti Token mint.
 The Associated Token Account will be created, and funded by the fee_payer, if it does not already exist.

 Send SPL tokens to the recipients in `<RECIPIENTS_CSV>`.
-*NOTE:* the CSV expects SPL-token amounts in raw format (no decimals)
+*NOTE:* the CSV expects solarti-token amounts in raw format (no decimals)

 Example recipients.csv: